Loose Outlet Cover Plates Can Cause Sparks

 Prevent Sparks By Securing Outlet Cover Plates

-- I Bumped the face plate and it fell on dryer plug which was not completely plugged in.
+- I Bumped the face plate and it fell on the dryer plug which was not completely plugged in.

 - This caused a spark.
 I turned off breaker and unplugged dryer.